quotto/aws-lambda-deployer/README.md

-**aws-lambda-deployer** is library that archive your source code to zip and deploy to AWS Lambda Function.
+**aws-lambda-deployer** is library that archive your local source code to zip and deploy to AWS Lambda Function.

 # Requirement
 You need to install these tools.